133 - The Past Times with Wil Anderson

 I'm on probation.

-Smutty man and I get along great.
+Smutty bears and I get along great.

+Let me help you wash.
 Let's get all of our clothes off while we wash them, right, girls?

 Mind if I drink the river water where you washed?

 Smutty bear.
+What?

 we should swim over here.
+There's some poop.

 Jesus Christ.